 This NFL Game Pass Review is an in-depth analysis of what you can expect from the NFL's most affordable streaming service (warts & all).
 I'll talk about all of the impressive things that Game Pass has to offer and, when appropriate, where it might be lacking.

-Curious about what features NFL Game Pass includes?
-Here is a list of the most interesting features for the 2018 season.
+So what does NFL Game Pass include in 2018?
+Here is a list of the most exciting features for the 2018 season.
 Click on any of these items to jump to an in-depth review of that feature below:

 Watch live, out-of-market preseason games

-When it comes to watching preseason games, the vast majority of NFL fans are limited to watching their hometown teams (if they're not blacked-out) and preseason games that are televised nationally.
-Game Pass makes every out-of-network preseason game available to you in real time.
+When it comes to watching preseason games, the vast majority of NFL fans are limited to watching their hometown teams (if they're not blacked out) and nationally-televised preseason games.
+NFL Game Pass preseason games (even out-of-network games) are made available to you in real time.

 For NFL fanatics, the preseason is an ideal time to evaluate the talent on the teams of your conference and division rivals.
 And for fantasy football owners, this provides a great way to appraise players that we might consider moving up our draft boards.

-NFL Game Pass live games are available in real-time but are subject to blackout rules.
-This means you won't have access to preseason games that are available on nationally televised broadcasts in your area.
-In this review, we'll detail the blackout rules.
+NFL Game Pass preseason games are available in real-time but are subject to blackout rules.
+As such, you won't have access to preseason games that are available on nationally televised broadcasts in your area.

 The one drawback of NFL Game Pass is that you don't have instant access to all regular season games for the current NFL season.
-But how many games can you reasonably watch at one time anyway?
+But how long after a game do you have to wait for the replay?

 Although you don't have instant access to games, Game Pass does provide same-day access to all regular season games, playoff games, and the Super Bowl.